nfisher/cljbuck/README.md

 # cljbuck

-Experiment in speeding up Clojure build times from first principals.
+Experiment in speeding up Clojure build times from the ground up.

-## TODO
+## Next Steps

 - instrument JMH benchmarks for each stage.
 - finish symbol parsing.